IBM-Cloud/BigInsights-on-Apache-Hadoop/README.md

-# Getting Started with BigInsights for Apache Hadoop on IBM Bluemix
+# Example projects for 'BigInsights for Apache Hadoop on IBM Bluemix'

-This repository contains example projects to help you quickly get started with [BigInsights](https://console.ng.bluemix.net/catalog/services/biginsights-for-apache-hadoop).
+This repository contains example projects for [BigInsights](https://console.ng.bluemix.net/catalog/services/biginsights-for-apache-hadoop).
 Following the steps below on your client machine, it should take you less than 5 minutes to run any of the example projects against a BigInsights cluster.
 The projects are tested on [BigInsights on IBM Bluemix](https://console.ng.bluemix.net/catalog/services/biginsights-for-apache-hadoop) but they should also work for BigInsights on-premise.

 ![Overview Image](./overview.png)

 The core idea is that you can run an example project to see it working against your BigInsights cluster.
 You can then copy the project and adapt it to add your own custom logic.
 Think of the example projects as working blueprints.
-A design decision was taken that the build scripts should be as independent as possible to allow developers to take a standalone example script project and reuse it with minimal effort.

 *********************************************************************